morethemesbaby/wp-best-practices/README.md

 	* Extends the homepage from `Mo Theme` by adding a sidebar.
 	* Displays a widget in the sidebar with custom post types added by the `Mo Plugin`.

+## Why another boilerplate?

+The answer is two fold.

+### There is no official alternative

+WordPress has no such thing like this.
+They provide boilerplate themes but no plugins, no child themes, and no integration between.
+And their boilerplate theme is not class based, as they suggest as a best practice in the Theme Developer Handbook.

+Others perhaps have such a combo or maybe not.
+One of the best WordPress agencies 10up has nothing like this in their public Github repository.

+Even if other shops have &mdash; finding it, learning it, mixing it from best practices from another shop might be more time consuming than this *learning by doing* approach.

+### Components

+Components are a web development best practice (see Google Material Design) not yet adapted by WordPress.

+I have an [award winning](http://brutalistwebsites.com/metamn.io_gust/) component set from another framework which I would like to port to WordPress.

 ## Best practices

 * Default WordPress files organization